kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 At Kestra we have seen many users moving away from dbt Cloud because of thos pricing changes and use Kestra with dbt Core to model their data and manage dependencies.

-The commercial product associated with SQLMesh [is still under development](https://sqlmesh.readthedocs.io/en/stable/faq/faq/#company) and is expected to include features such as:
+On the other side, the commercial product associated with SQLMesh [is still under development](https://sqlmesh.readthedocs.io/en/stable/faq/faq/#company) and is expected to include features such as:

 - Model execution observability and monitoring tools
 - An enterprise-focused GitHub Actions CI/CD application